Unlocking the Power of Feature Voting for Efficient Product Development

 - You can connect a piece of customer feedback to several different features, with each feature recording some data – so you eliminate the risk of incorrect votes.

 - You can collect all your feedback in one single dashboard so you align it with your features and roadmap in a much more efficient way.

 - You can pull in data from your CRM to add an extra dimension to your feedback evaluation process.

 - When users upvote a feature, they can subscribe for updates, attach files, and leave comments – helping to keep them engaged and in the loop.

 - Features can be ordered by feature value (which represents an aggregated sum of all your customers' revenue values who have provided feedback that is related to the feature) and requests count (which is the number of unique customer accounts that voted for the feature).

 The potential here is limitless because ProdCamp can deal with feedback in any format, from any channel, and pull it together into an easily-digestible form that then informs strategic decision making.

 Once you’ve used it, you’ll wonder how you ever did things without it.
 It greatly enhances the customer experience and in turn, reduces churn to keep your company growing and adapting to the changing consumer landscape.
 The integrations with CRM software, Slack, and others mean that it fits seamlessly into your existing workflow and you can start getting value from it immediately.

 Now for the best part?
-You try it for free for 14 days in just a few clicks.
+Start with a FREE Account in just a few clicks.

 We can’t wait to see what you build!